Gur Sidhu: Career

-Sidhu’s popularity continued to grow in 2020 with the release of two notable singles: "Sham Da Laara" and "Fragrance".
-Both songs were well-received by fans and critics alike, further cementing Sidhu’s status as a rising star in the Punjabi music scene.
-These tracks reflected his growing confidence as an artist and his ability to create music that both appealed to mainstream listeners and maintained a connection to his Punjabi roots.

-In 2021, Sidhu took a major step in his career with the release of his debut album "Nothing Like Before".
-The album received widespread acclaim for its blend of catchy melodies, heartfelt lyrics, and Sidhu’s signature style.
-Among the standout tracks were "Taakre", "Dekhi Jau", "Ashke Ashke", "Cherry Cheeks", "Dila Ve", and "Goli", all of which became fan favorites.
-The album demonstrated Sidhu’s growth as an artist, as he moved from a promising newcomer to a prominent figure in the Punjabi music industry.

 In 2022, Sidhu achieved another major milestone with the release of his track "Bamb Aagya", a collaboration with renowned singer Jasmine Sandlas.
 The song became a massive hit, charting on the UK Asian Music Chart and also appearing on YouTube's Weekly Charts.
 The track's success showcased Sidhu’s growing influence in the global music scene and helped him gain recognition beyond the Punjabi-speaking diaspora.

 Sidhu’s continued success and international appeal culminated in 2024 with the release of "California Love", a collaboration with Cheema Y. The song became a global sensation, trending across social media platforms and receiving millions of views on YouTube.
 "California Love" was praised for its catchy beat, innovative production, and seamless blend of Western and Punjabi musical influences, further solidifying Sidhu’s place as one of the most influential Punjabi artists of his generation.

-Sidhu’s career trajectory has been marked by a rapid rise to fame, a string of successful collaborations, and a growing international fanbase.
-With his ability to blend modern hip-hop, Punjabi folk, and commercial music sensibilities, Sidhu has become one of the most exciting and dynamic figures in the Punjabi music industry today.